langosco/decompile-tracr/README.md

 ### Remaining problems
 - sometimes categorical Aggregate is hard to sample (reaches max retries)
 - sometimes a sampled program doesn't depend on rasp.tokens
-- I suspect that sometimes the output is constant.

 ### TODOS
 - [ ] add tests for compiling
-- [ ] make compiling faster (eg by avoiding long programs)
 - [x] remove SOps that are all (or mostly) None
 - [x] use multiple test inputs;
 - [ ] decide whether to remove / downweight constant SOps if frequent
-- [ ] add tests
 - [x] send PR for tracr allowing floats in rasp.Aggregate
 - [x] allow for floats in categorical SOps (after PR is accepted)
 - [x] collect statistics on generated SOps